Topinabee, Michigan: History

 The community was founded as early as 1881 when Michigan Central Railroad officials planned to establish a resort here on the southern shores of Mullett Lake.
 That year, hotel proprietor H. H. Pike moved to the area and platted the community.
-He named it for Potawatomi tribal leader Topinabee (Great Bear Heart), who ultimately signed the Treaty of Greenville in 1795.
+He named it for Potawatomi tribal leader Topinabee (Great Bear Heart), who beforehand signed the Treaty of Greenville in 1795.
 The treaty gave large areas of native lands to the European settlers, including Fort Dearborn.
 While Pike suggested the name Topinabee, the railroad company suggested the name Portage, but it was deemed too common of a name.

 Pike, who was originally from Burlington, Vermont, moved to Niles, Michigan and frequently traveled up north through the area.
 He was so impressed with the location that he wanted to settle in the area in anticipation of the expanding railroad.
 Pike built his tavern on the west side of Mullett Lake prior to the railroad's construction.
 He purchased land, opened his business, and platted the community with the hopes that the railroad would pass through the area on its way to the Straits of Mackinac.
 Another settler built a hotel on the opposite side of the lake with the hopes that the railroad would instead run along the east side of Mullett Lake.
 In 1881, the Michigan Central Railroad constructed its line on the west side through Pike's property, and this led to the growth of the Topinabee community.
 The train depot was built the following year.